jllodra/cmod3/readme.md

 ## How does cmod3 work?

 cmod3 is entirely written in **Javascript**, works on node-webkit (nwjs) and uses libopenmpt compiled with emscripten plus closure-compiler.
-The UI is based on bootstrap and angular is the js framework.
+The user interface is based on bootstrap and angular is the framework of choice.
 Despite all that, and after a hard work, it performs really well.

 ## Things yet to improve